ashryan125/employee-tracker/README.md

 # employee-tracker
 ## Description
-An application that can be used to write, save, and delete notes using an express.js backend.
+An application that can be used to track and manage a company's employees

 ## Table of Contents